Atlantic Stingray

 Key Features

-- Distinctly elongated and pointed snout
+- Elongated, pointed snout looking spade-shaped

-- Long whip-like tail with a venomous serrated spine
+- Long, whip-like tail with a serrated venomous spine

 When You’ll See Them